 5、Fluid polishing

-Fluid polishing relies on the high-speed flow of liquid carrying abrasive particles to polish the workpiece surface.
+Fluid polishing relies on high-speed fluid flow and the abrasive particles it carries to polish the workpiece surface.
 Common methods include abrasive jet machining, liquid jet machining, and fluid dynamic grinding.
 Fluid dynamic grinding uses hydraulic pressure to drive the abrasive-laden liquid medium to flow rapidly over the workpiece surface.
 The medium is typically a special compound with good flowability at low pressure, mixed with abrasives like silicon carbide or diamond powder.

 6、Magnetic abrasive polishing

 Magnetic abrasive polishing uses magnetic abrasives to form an abrasive brush under a magnetic field, grinding the workpiece surface.
-This method offers high efficiency, good quality, easy control, and favorable working conditions.
+This method is efficient, yields high-quality results, and is easy to control.
 With suitable abrasives, surface roughness can reach Ra0.1μm.